-The phrase "hitting the wall" during a race refers to the point in which you've used up all your glycogen stores and have started to burn fat.
+The phrase "hitting the wall" during a race refers to the point in which you've used up all your glycogen stores and have lpittle energy to continue.
 At this time, fatigue sets in, and the end of your competition is in sight whether or not you want it to be.
 The time it takes you to use up your glycogen stores is dependent upon how physically fit you are and how much energy you have stored.
 Modifications in your diet to consume more carbohydrates can increase your glycogen stores, enabling you to exercise longer.

 Fuel for Aerobic Exercise

 An aerobic workout consists of exercise performed at a moderate level of intensity with an increased heart rate for an extended period of time.
 This is opposed to anaerobic exercises, which are performed at a vigorous intensity for quick bursts, such as sprinting and weightlifting.
 During aerobic exercise, you need oxygen to get energy from stored carbohydrates.
 Once your carbohydrates, or glycogen stores, are gone, your body relies on fat.

 Fat metabolism is a less efficient process, so your performance declines and fatigue takes over.
 You can train your body to more effectively use fat for fuel, but it requires specific diet and exercise protocols.

 Your body breaks down the carbohydrates you eat into glucose, which gives you the fuel you need for whatever your day has in store.
 The glucose you don't use is converted to glycogen and stored in your muscles and liver.
 Your body utilizes liver glycogen to keep your blood sugar levels up and muscle glycogen during high-intensity workouts.

 An untrained person who takes in 45 percent of her calories from carbohydrates is capable of storing 100 grams of glycogen in the liver and 280 grams of glycogen in muscles.